ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 ```
 {: codeblock}

 ## Validating an AT event
 {: #validate}

 To validate an event, you must check the **formatting of each of its fields**, and also the **quality of the data**.
 {: note}

+**ANNOUNCEMENT:** From February 2020, check the schema of the event matches the one provided in the sample.
+{: important}

 To validate the formatting, you can use the [Activity Tracker linter tool ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.ibm.com/Yuqian-Chen/event-linter-web/blob/master/README.md){:new_window}. **Notice that this tool is offered and supported on a best-effort basis.** You can also use this tool through the following URL [AT linter tool ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://eventlinter.mybluemix.net/){:new_window}.